mdoynichenko/telegram-bots/README.md

 # My telegram bots
 Collection of my telegram bots

 1. simple_telegram_bot.py: it can forecast weather, send jokes and pictures of puppies.
+Some other functions still require further development.